maybe-hello-world/maybe-hello-world.github.io/_pages/about.md

 My current research areas include Machine Learning (and Reinforcement Learning specifically) in Networking, including explainable AI, network data representation techniques, reproducibility and scalability of networking active measurement experiments, and ML-based performance inference.

+I develop _netUnicorn_ project and _PINOT_ infrastructure to simplify developing credible ML solutions in networking (see [PINOT](https://pinot.cs.ucsb.edu/)).

-Researched a Machine Learning models credibility in Networking area, exploring vulnerabilities and problems in published existing solutions and how to fix them using Explainable AI methods (see https://trusteeml.github.io/).
+I also researched a Machine Learning models credibility in Networking area, exploring vulnerabilities and problems in published existing solutions and how to fix them using Explainable AI methods (see [TrusteeML](https://trusteeml.github.io/)).

 ## Interests